woupiestek/midistuff_ts/log.md

 So what to do here?

 I like the idea of tagging tone sets and then defining the interpretation of the tags elsewhere.
 As long as they are numbers that don't change to often, that should just work out, right?

 Questions:

 - Should the styles be in the same file?
+Look at style html...
 - Is special syntax needed for the tags, or can we just use keywords?
 - How about the key?

 Actions:

 - I can at least test the identifier and limited keyword approach for dynamics, and add the option to use that generally, but don't do anything about program and tempo.

+## goal

+Translate composition form NWC to this format, compose some more in this format, export to musescore.
+The system cannot handle that yet.

+### tempos

+Relevant: 240000/bpm

+- Grave – (32 bpm) - 7500ms
+- Largo – (53 bpm) - 4528ms
+- Adagio – (56 bpm) - 4286ms
+- Lento – (80 bpm) - 3000ms
+- Andante – (82 bpm) - 2927ms
+- Moderato – (114 bpm) - 2105ms
+- Allegro – (138 bpm) - 1739ms
+- Vivace – (166 bpm) - 1447ms
+- Presto – (184 bpm) - 1304ms

+### drums

+Can we accomodate?
+A slight different notation might be better, and looking around what exists already is somthing I still need to do.

+### status

+I think I have it: the core syntax and semantics of my notation.
+The only thing remaining is the way styles and scores can be combined.
+HTML uses ccs in 3 ways:

+- inline, with the styles attributes
+- in the header with css between style tags
+- in a files linked from the header.

+I could mimick this system:

+- a `style`-like keyword or structure, that accepts key values pairs.
+- a file format that consists of two parts, where one part has the selector/style combinations as in css
+- an option to link the two.

+Key values pairs: it will have to be the literal strings, with limitations, so `{tempo:1700;program:10}` could work specifically for my interpreter.
+Then maybe `piano = { channel: 0; program: 1; }`, to attach styles to classes.
+In this case, though, not every class needs an associated style.
+Keep the tokenizer in mind! only keys and values that are acceptable s tokens can be used in the key-value pairs, and the interpreters have to work with these too...

+Modal tokenizer can remember in what mode it was tokenzing, So it can generate different tokens in diferrent part of the file.
+Fine, i think, if it remains a finite state machine.

+Why do I want that?
+Because this system controls the values that interpreters get out of it.
+Now everything is numbers, but I imagine some data I want to transfer is not.

+Maybe is it enough to allow for a number of predefined tokens anyway, Like identifiers and integers

+`'{' (IDENTIFIER ':' (IDENTIFIER|INTEGER))* '}'`

+I don't like the inline definition. inline attributes are better.

+Start the file with a specific line.
+Then an optional header, or you know what: put that after the end instead.

+Add metadata there too.

+### generating midi files

+Yeah, let's put that together.

 ## 2023-11-9